And here we are back at it, Rushlin Boyd, the cutting edge of societal evolution.

 Yeah, you bet.

-I want him to know, and I want others to know that I work in the automobile service industry, and every single car I work on, I leave it on conservative radio.
+In response to an earlier caller who is being discriminated at work for listening to you, I want him to know, and I want others to know that I work in the automobile service industry, and every single car I work on, I leave it on conservative radio.

-And I have you to thank Rush, because uh two, maybe three years ago, I heard a piece uh that you talked about uh liberals who were asked conservative questions but didn't know it, would usually agree and be on the conservative side.
+And I have you to thank, Rush, because two, maybe three years ago, I heard a piece that you talked about.

-And I thought, you know, if these people drive away and don't know what they're listening to, maybe it'll sink in and brilliant thing to do.
+And I thought, you know, if these people drive away and don't know what they're listening to, maybe it'll sink in and change.

-That is a brilliant thing to do.
+That is a brilliant, brilliant thing to do.

 Something else for people in the office, try this.

-That way it's on it's not on speaker.
+That way it's not on speaker.

 Nobody can hear it if you do it that way.